Sustainability

 Trout Unlimited:

 The JCTDA donates annually to the Pinnacle Park Foundation, which maintains one of the areas most celebrated trails.
-The 1,088-acre town park, home to ‘The Pinnacle,’ features streams, waterfalls, and panoramic views.
+The 1,800+ acre town park, home to ‘The Pinnacle,’ features streams, waterfalls, and panoramic views.
 The park is a favorite among visitors and residents and is part of the JCTDA’s sustainable mission.
+The JCTDA also funded the process for Pinnacle Park to be named a Certified Forest Therapy Trail through the Association of Nature and Forest Therapy.

 Keep our Mountains Clean and Green: